 That and, at the time, the spot had been opened up.
 It came from an opportunity of realising there’s a lot to do there if you want to confine it.
-If we did those individual things for parts maybe it wouldn’t it look that good but in an episode you can get a map of the whole place which would be exciting to watch.
+If we did those individual things for parts maybe it wouldn’t it look that good.
+But in an episode you get a map of the whole place which would be exciting to watch.

 It would be a lot harder now.
 There are way more knobs and you can’t skate the small ledges.
 In hindsight, I’m glad we did it.
-We had the small five-stair ledge for the first week or two of filming and then it got knobbed.
-We skated over skate-stoppers in the end so it was funny working around them and skating different things throughout that video.
+We had the small, five-stair ledge for the first week or two of filming and then it got knobbed.
+We skated over skate-stoppers in the end.
+It was funny working around them and skating different things throughout that video.

-Right towards end, coming into spring from winter, I filmed the 5-0 into the street [the last trick in the episode – ed.] and the next day I got on a flight to Brazil for a New Balance trip while they’re all stuck there filming [laughs].
+Right towards end, coming into spring from winter, I filmed the 5-0 into the street [the episode’s ender].
+The next day I got on a flight to Brazil for a New Balance trip while they’re all stuck there filming [laughs].

 I imagine Jake’s manoeuvrability was pretty vital here.
 There are so many levels to St Paul’s and you guys skated all of them.

-Genealogy – The Cinematographer Project, World View (Transworld Skateboarding, 2017)
+Genealogy – Isle section from The Cinematographer Project, World View (Transworld Skateboarding, 2017)

 Wrapping this up: the Isle section from The Cinematographer Project.
-There’s a couple of lines in here but the whole video is interesting because it’s based on referencing and recreating tricks from your past video parts.
+There’s a couple of lines in here but the whole video based on referencing and recreating tricks from your past video parts.
 What did you think to the concept?

-It didn’t feel restrictive then?
-It was like any other time you’d head out with the idea of filming a specific trick.
+It didn’t feel restrictive?
+More like any other time you’d head out with the idea of filming a specific trick.
 Am I right in thinking you filmed this in Italy too?

 It was completely like that and then Jake picked the footage from other parts.

-It was all filmed in Italy.
-Maybe [Nick] Jensen had some stuff in London, but we went on a week-long trip to Napoli.
+It was all filmed in Italy, maybe [Nick] Jensen had some stuff in London.
+We went on a week-long trip to Napoli.
 It was banging.
 We wanted to get in the sun and eat some pizza.
 We can’t do it in London all the time because we’ve all filmed so much stuff here.
 Even if you get everyone together for a week you’ll only get a few tricks at most.
 Getting everyone in a car in another country just feeds into being productive.

 How do you find juggling trips abroad around family life?

-The last time I interviewed you was just days before you had your first daughter and here we are five years later and your third kid is due.
+The last time I interviewed you was just days before your first daughter was born.
+Here we are, five years later, and your third kid is due.
 We’ve talked about your whole career and everyone I know, who has kids, says time goes by so quickly after they arrive.
-With that in mind does having so much of your life documented feel more important now because you can recollect specific days through the lines, tricks and clips?
+With that in mind, does having so much of your life documented feel more important now because of what you can recollect about specific days through the footage?